-Sally is currently a Non-Executive Director of TasWater, TasPorts, Tasmanian Farmers & Graziers Association and past Chairperson of Scotch Oakburn College.
+Sally is currently a Non-Executive Director of TasWater and TasPorts and past Chairperson of Scotch Oakburn College.
 She was formerly a Non-Executive Director, Chairperson and Advisor to the Board of B&E. She is also a Panel Member for the Tasmanian Local Government Code of Conduct Panel.

 Sally was formerly a Director in the Advisory practice of KPMG where she has provided state-wide consultancy services for many not for profit, government and private organisations.
 As a human resource consultant her core business has been strategic planning, executive recruitment, governance training, organisation, board and CEO performance review.
 Sally is keen to “make a difference” in the Tasmanian marketplace and motivated by the opportunity to provide best practice governance for the Tasmanian Community Fund.

-Frank is a Non-Executive Director of Huon Regional Care and is a member of the Hobart City Council Audit and Risk Panel.
-He was formerly Corporate Treasurer of Clarence City Council and a Non-Executive Director of Tasplan and a past board member of Quadrant Superannuation.
-He has undertaken a range of voluntary roles including Treasurer of both Guilford College and St Cuthbert’s School and providing hands-on support for an orphanage and school in rural India.
+Frank is a Non-Executive Director of Huon Regional Care and Southern Waste Solutions, and is a member of the Hobart City Council Audit and Risk Panel.
+He was formerly Corporate Treasurer of Clarence City Council and a Non-Executive Director of both Tasplan and Quadrant Superannuation.
+He has undertaken a range of voluntary roles including Treasurer of Guilford College and St Cuthbert’s School and providing hands-on support for an orphanage and school in rural India.

 Through his involvement in Local Government, Frank is experienced in assisting local groups achieve outcomes for the community and seeks to expand this support to the broader Tasmanian community.

 Outside of his community activities Andrew has been self-employed as a Registered Land Surveyor, Certified Practicing Planner and Project Facilitator practicing throughout Tasmania from his base at St Helens.
 He has also been a Company Director for a number of private development companies and the Chair of a national retail chain.

 He is currently President of the Tasmanian Council of Social Service (TasCOSS).
 Alex is also the Deputy Chair of Ten Days on the Island and a former Deputy Chair of Wyndarra Health Centre at Smithton and former President of the Burnie Rugby Union Club.